anas7asia/javascript-101/lesson0/07.functions/README.md

 Une fonction pure est
 ​
 > The function always returns the same result if the same arguments are passed in.
-It does not depend on any state, or data, change during a program’s execution.
+It does not depend on any state, or data, change during a program’s exécution.
 It must only depend on its input arguments.
 >
 > from [What Are Pure Functions And Why Use Them?](https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c)